What is the cause of your back pain?

 The sacral iliac joint is another joint seen at the articulation of the sacrum and ilium.
-The SI joint is also a weigh bearing joint that is located below the lumbar spine, and are located on the left and right side.
-Often those who have surgery or instrumentation in their lumbar spine are more susceptible to pathology of the SI joints due to the alteration inthe kinematics of the spine.
-With removal of spinal bone and placement of hardware the normal weight bearing areas of the spine have nowshifted and the brunt of the impact is more steadily involved with the joints below, namely the SI joints.
-Provocative maneuvers may help elicit SI joint pain as a diagnosis, but generally speaking an intraarticular joint injection is the gold standard in diagnosing it as pain should immediately improve if it is the primary generator of pain.
+The SI joint is also a weight-bearing joint that is located below the lumbar spine, and are located on the left and right side.
+Often those who have surgery or instrumentation in their lumbar spine are more susceptible to the pathology of the SI joints due to the alteration in the kinematics of the spine.
+With the removal of spinal bone and placement of hardware the normal weight-bearing areas of the spine have now shifted and the brunt of the impact is more steadily involved with the joints below, namely the SI joints.
+Provocative maneuvers may help elicit SI joint pain as a diagnosis, but generally speaking, an intraarticular joint injection is the gold standard in diagnosing it as pain should immediately improve if it is the primary generator of pain.

 As one can see there is a lot more than meets the eye when evaluating chronic back pain.
-This is just a basic overview that should give your more insight about the causes and implications of back pain.
+This is just a basic overview that should give you more insight into the causes and implications of back pain.